Aspose/releases.aspose.com/content/en/ocr/net/release-notes/2025/aspose-ocr-for-net-25-6-0-release-notes.md

 Property | Type | Description
 -------- | -----| -----------
-`AsposeOCR.DebugMode` | `Boolean` | Enables or disables debug image saving.
+`AsposeOcr.DebugMode` | `bool` | Enables or disables debug image saving.
-`AsposeOCR.DebugModeSaveDirectory` | `String` | Specifies the folder where debug images will be saved.
+`AsposeOcr.DebugModeSaveDirectory` | `string` | Specifies the folder where debug images will be saved.
 If not set, the current working directory is used.

 {{% alert color="info" %}}
 **Compatibility: fully backward compatible.** See details below.